Admission Dates to remember:

 If one of my children gets into Trillium, does that mean that my other children will automatically get in too?

 We give priority to current students’ siblings.
 If your child is admitted this year, their sibling will have priority the following school year, assuming that the enrolled child is staying at Trillium.

 How long do I have to accept a spot at Trillium?

 If your student is chosen in the lottery, we hope that you will accept right away.
 You do have a couple of weeks to make your decision.
+Your letter offering your student a space will designate a date by which you need to reply to accept the space.
 After that, we begin calling names on the wait list.
 If you are called during June or July, you will have a few days to make your decision.
 During August, we ask that you make your decision within 24 hours.

 Do spaces ever become available during the school year?